sayam775prajapati-oss/Gan-based-fish-segmentation/README.md

 # Results

-The GAN model successfully learns fish segmentation patterns from underwater images and generates segmented outputs for surveillance applications.
+The GAN model successfully learns fish segmentation patterns from underwater images and generates segmented outputs for surveillance applications.(Work in Progress)

 ---